aldermo98/Ready-Now-Junk-Removal/content/posts/2025-10-22-how-much-does-junk-removal-cost-sacramento.md.md

 slug: junk-removal-cost-sacramento
 ---

-# How Much Does Junk Removal Cost in Sacramento?

 Let’s be real — junk removal pricing can feel like a mystery.
 You Google *“junk removal near me”* and get quotes anywhere from **$99** to **$600**.
 What’s the deal?
 Let’s break down the *real* numbers, no fluff, no fine print.